Skip to content

 Bruin Settings Tab

 b.
-Connection Management
+Connection and Environment Management

-• You can manage your connections, including:
+• You can manage your connections, and environments, including:

 • Add Connection: Add new connections by entering the required credentials.
 If the connection name already exists in the same environment, an error will be displayed.